 - Missing the diagnosis can result in damage to the small intestine and other body systems.

-- Celiac disease can, however, be diagnosed with a blood test and/or biopsy samples of the intestine after consuming gluten (find out more about tests here).
+- Medical professionals can, however, diagnose celiac disease with a blood test and/or biopsy samples of the intestine after consuming gluten (find out more about tests here).

 - Sometimes, celiac individuals also present with anemia (iron deficiency), as their absorption of the nutrient is decreased with gluten consumption.